zdrigotti/rails-todo/README.md

-# README
+# Rails Todo

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is a simple to do app made with Rails, styled with Tailwind CSS, and backed by PostgreSQL.

+If you want to play around with it, the app is currently hosted on Heroku: [intense-beyond-98105.herokuapp.com](https://intense-beyond-98105.herokuapp.com/)